diego-kleinman/diego-kleinman.github.io/README.md

 En este proyecto pude profundizar en JavaScript para el manejo del DOM, algoritmia y manejo de estados de múltiples objetos a la vez.
 Además me inicialice en el uso de HTML canvas y algunas de sus funciones básicas.

-## Inglés/English:

-#### Project Resume:
-This project is mainly build on JavaScript and basic HTML/CSS (It's responsive in three different sizes).

-It's a game in which two players can have fun and enjoy the moment, one of them uses "w" and "s" and the other uses que up and down arrows.

-In this project I could deepen my knowledge in JavaScript (Manipulating the DOM, algorithms and multiple object state management)
-Also I got to know HTML canvas and some of it's basic functions.